matthewp/robot/README.md

 ヽ(๏∀๏ )ﾉ

+## Files this website contains

-## ← index.html
+### ← index.html

 Where you'll write the content of your website.

-## ← styles.css
+### ← styles.css

-CSS files add styling rules to your content
+CSS files add styling rules to your content.

-## ← script.js
+### ← script.js

-If you're feeling fancy you can add interactivity to your site with Javascript
+If you're feeling fancy you can add interactivity to your site with JavaScript.